toontownlpz/The-Classic-Pack/README.md

 ---

+**Note: This content pack does not specifically aim to remove or change features introduced by the *Toontown Rewritten* team, but rather restore what was changed when the game was given some love by the wonderful folks on their team.
+I will naturally flip-flop on this stance where I see fit.
+There may be some changes you disagree with in this content pack, but you are welcome to strike up a discussion with me over on Discord @ [robertfwallis#7169](https://discord.com/users/107224459018006528) if you have any proposals.
+Alternatively, feel free to fork this pack and create your own pull requests!**

+---

 For the most authentic experience, adjust the game's video settings to match the following:
  - <b>V-Sync</b> ➜ Enabled
  - <b>Antialiasing</b> ➜ Off